-Agricultural land use in the EU is decreased in all scenarios in the year 2050 compared to the Business-as-usual 2012 scenario.
+Agricultural land use in the EU decreases in nearly all scenarios in the year 2050 compared to the Businessas-usual 2012 scenario, except for the Agro-ecology-for-export scenario, where we assume that utilized cropland from 2012 remains constant.
 In Business-as-usual 2050, slightly less agricultural land will be needed than in 2012, but the use of cropland increases marginally.
 This pattern is at the one hand driven by slight population increase and dietary patterns, which is however counterbalanced by higher yields and better efficiencies in the conversion of primary biomass into animal-based foods.
 The use of grasslands is decreased due to increasing livestock efficiencies, as well as a continuation in the slightly decreasing shares of ruminant based meat and dairy products in Western diets.
 No shifts in the shares of organic or agro-ecological practices or trade patterns are implemented in the Business-as-usual scenario, thus the shares stay at 2012 levels.

-In the Agro-ecology-for-exports scenario, cropland production is slightly reduced due to dietary changes including fewer animal products, but the EU is remaining a strong exporter for animal products, especially ruminant products.
+In the Agro-ecology-for-exports scenario, cropland production is slightly reduced due to dietary changes including fewer animal products (thus, very little cropland is converted to grazing land if needed), but the EU is remaining a strong exporter for animal products, especially ruminant products.
 Additionally, cropland and grassland that will not be used in 2050 due to reduced domestic demand, will be used to produce agro-ecological export goods.
 These are high-value products such as vegetables, fruits and nuts, and their production increases domestic cropland use by 16 Mha.
 Additionally, since ruminant livestock production is adopting agro-ecological practices, i.e. a higher share of grass in ruminant diets, grassland use increases in the Agro-ecology-for-exports scenario.
-The Localization-forprotectionism scenario shows the second highest land use for croplands in 2050, which is nearly as high as in the baseline year.
+The Localization-for-protectionism (LfP) scenario shows the second highest land use for croplands in 2050, which is nearly as high as in the baseline year.
 Increasing self-sufficiencies are the main drivers of agricultural production in this scenario, thus agricultural production is primarily targeted towards covering domestic demand and export production in regions which were net-exporters in 2012.
-Thus, cropland use within the EU declines slightly compared to the baseline year, while the reduction in grassland use is larger, with a reduction of 24%.
+Thus, cropland use within the EU declines slightly compared to the baseline year, while the reduction in grassland use is larger, with a reduction of 38%.
 The larger reduction in grassland use reflects an expansion of cropland onto grassland in order to secure the provision of domestic demand for cropland products.
 Additionally, the reduction of grassland use is also a result of fewer ruminant products in the projected diets, as well as higher feed conversion efficiencies of ruminant livestock systems in 2050.
-In total, 196 Mha of agricultural land will be used in 2050 in the Localization-for-protectionism scenario.
+In total, 176 Mha of agricultural land will be used in 2050 in the Localization-for-protectionism scenario.

-The impact of the two sustainability-driven localization scenarios shows a slightly smaller extent of future agricultural land use of 194 Mha in the Local-agro-ecological-food-systems scenario, while in the Localization-for-Sustainability scenario, land use will decrease considerably to 171 Mha in 2050.
+The impact of the two sustainability-driven localization scenarios shows a smaller extent of future agricultural land use of 169 Mha in the Local-agro-ecological-food-systems scenario, while in the Localization-for-Sustainability scenario, land use will decrease considerably to 133 Mha in 2050.
 Here, different extents and levels of the implementation of agro-ecological practices strongly shape future land use (see section 3.4.3), resulting in trade-offs between demand for cropland and more extensive management.